jinritv/Streamer-match-makers/README.md

 [https://streamer-match-maker.herokuapp.com/](https://streamer-match-maker.herokuapp.com/)

+# Update Oct 22
+All code changes in other repositories are merged. streamer-mtchmkr-postgres repositories should not be used anymore, and people should fork jinritv/Streamer-match-makers from now on.

 # Update Oct 19
 jinritv/Streamer-match-makers is now the central repository, and code from other places is merged into this repository.